IBM/openshift-mongodb-enterprise-operator-example/README.md

 cd openshift-mongodb-enterprise-operator-example
 ```

-Make sure you are also logged in your OpenShift cluster as an admin.
+Make sure you are also logged in to your OpenShift cluster as an admin.
 Then create a project for your MongoDB resources.

 ```
 oc new-project mongodb